NHSDigital/nhs-app-api/ios/README.md

 > IOS app

+## Building locally
+If xcode displays a message of
+>"NHSOnline" requires a provisioning profile with the Push Notifications feature."

+Please check the box for
+>Automatically enable signing

+This will allow Xcode to correctly resolve the project permissions

 ## Cocoapod install
 In a terminal run the following commands

 1. Make sure you have cocoapods on your machine: sudo gem install cocoapods

 2. Navigate to the ios/NHSOnline folder

 3. Check for any cocoapod updates: